Frequently asked questions

 How can I get hired in Cybersecurity without a degree?

 CompTIA Network+, CompTIA Security+, are the most essential certifications you will need if your new to cybersecurity.
 This is because of a less-known government regulation, DOD-8570.
-Although technically it has been updated as DOD-8140, the chart used the DOD-8570 old format.
-You must hold at least one certification if you’re in a situation where sensitive government data might be available to you.
+(Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
+The document states that you need to have at least one certification if you are in a job that could expose you to sensitive data.
 CompTIA Security+ is the minimum requirement.
-Even companies that do not work with government agencies are required to obtain this certification.
-You should be able to get a job if you have these certifications.
+This certification is requested by companies even if they will not work for the government.
+These certifications are highly desirable and will help you to be placed.

 What's next if I want to get started?